1. Book Cover

 Under the Pump: Supplying Water to Africa’s Refugees by Mesfin Tadesse with Ianet Bastyan.

-We are writing this together now.
+We are writing this now.
 It is the sequel to Lucy’s People.
 The setting is Kenyan refugee camps between 1991 and 1994.
 Under the Pump is Mesfine’s memoir of supplying water to hundreds of thousands of refugees.

 In the future, we will translate our books into Amharic.